aethe/ZenLayout/README.md

 Yeah, kinda...
 But there is a lot of libraries that allow you to do the same.

 **Reason 2: You don't have to learn anything new to start using it.** That's it.
 These are the same constraints you used to write before.
 Just different style.
-No fancy methods that are hard to remember.
-Everything is straightforward.
+You don't need to remember any fancy methods.
+It's very straightforward.

 But I want those fancy methods!
-I want to be able to set constraints for a bunch of views by writing only one line of code!
+I want to set constraints for a bunch of views by writing only one line of code!

-**Reason 3: Additional convenient methods are coming soon.** It's good to have a powerful toolset under your hand.
-It's just that ZenLayout will never force you to use it, if you don't feel comfortable with it.
-Some additional methods are coming soon, but there aren't any at the moment.
-Come on!
-This library is just 2 days old at the time of writing this.
-Give me a break. :)
+**Reason 3: Convenience methods.** It's definitely good to have such a toolset under your hand.
+ZenLayout provides one, but will never force you to use it unless you feel comfortable with it.

 ## Support